precor/web-api-bridge/docs/WEBAPIBRIDGE.md

 Property of the api objects that contain methods for incoming api function calls.
 This is an array of objects so that a single `WebViewApi` can have multiple APIs.
-The last API with a function is used if the function exists in more than one API.
+The first API with a function is used if the function exists in more than one API.

 ### target